thecodersguild/wordpress-git-version-control-workshop/README.md

 GitHub provides [additional directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) on how to further integrate with features of your operating system, but these are entirely optional.

-## Permanently store
+#### Permanently store

 Run `git config --global credential.helper store` once and git will request your username and password the first time and store it in a `.git-credentials` file in your home directory.
 Once saved, git will automatically use the stored credentials in the future.

 To disable this functionality, just run `git config --global --unset credential.helper`.

+###Generating SSH Keys

+Follow the instructions here: https://help.github.com/articles/generating-ssh-keys/#platform-all

 ##TODO
 - Create GitHub and BitBucket Accounts
-	- Clone and set up keys
 - GitFlow
 - SourceTree
 - WordPress Workflow